marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/anatomy-of-a-language-front-end.rst

 ``lang_checks``.

 ``all.cross`` ``start.encap`` ``rest.encap``

-  FIXME: exactly what goes in each of these targets?
+  .. todo:: exactly what goes in each of these targets?

 ``tags``
   Build an :command:`etags` :samp:`TAGS` file in the language subdirectory